-1.4 Neighbourhood planning is a communityled process introduced by Government to encourage local people to shape and influence development within the places where they live and work.
+Neighbourhood planning is a communityled process introduced by Government to encourage local people to shape and influence development within the places where they live and work.
 They are produced by community forum groups or parish or town councils.

-1.5 Neighbourhood plans are policy-based community-led plans which correspond to the statutory Local Plan.
+Neighbourhood plans are policy-based community-led plans which correspond to the Local Plan.
 In this case, the Local Plan is prepared by Tunbridge Wells Borough Council.

-I.6 Neighbourhood plans can influence or allocate new housing; produce design policies for allocated sites or for general design policies; protect or identify new community facilities; and identify green spaces to be protected from any future development proposals and more.
+Neighbourhood plans can influence or allocate new housing; produce design policies for allocated sites or for general design policies; protect or identify new community facilities; and identify green spaces to be protected from any future development proposals and more.

-1.7 The Government introduced the opportunity for local communities to prepare neighbourhood plans through amendments to the Town and Country Planning Act 1990 and the Localism Act 2011 and through new regulations Neighbourhood Planning (General) Regulations 2012, which sets out the requirements for Neighbourhood Plans.
+The Government introduced the opportunity for local communities to prepare neighbourhood plans through amendments to the Town and Country Planning Act 1990 and the Localism Act 2011 and through new regulations Neighbourhood Planning (General) Regulations 2012, which sets out the requirements for Neighbourhood Plans.

-I.8 In Hawkhurst, the preparation of the neighbourhood plan is being led by the Neighbourhood Development Plan Committee (NDPC) of Hawkhurst Parish Council.
-There has been an open dialogue with Tunbridge Wells Borough Council to ensure these planning policies conform with national and local policy, as required by the neighbourhood plan regulations.
+In Hawkhurst, the preparation of the neighbourhood plan is being led by the Neighbourhood Development Plan Committee (NDPC) of Hawkhurst Parish Council.
+There has been an open dialogue with Tunbridge Wells Borough Council to ensure these draft policies conform with national and local policy, as required by the neighbourhood plan regulations.